International Journal of Entomology

 IJEN operates under a Gold Open Access model, making all published research immediately and freely available worldwide.
 Articles are licensed under Creative Commons Attribution (CC BY 4.0), allowing unrestricted use, distribution, and reproduction with proper citation.
 This model eliminates access barriers, accelerates knowledge transfer, and maximizes the impact of entomological research on science, education, and conservation practice.

 Authors retain copyright while granting IJEN publication rights.
 The journal's peer review standards ensure that open access does not compromise scientific quality.
 Our commitment to transparency extends to editorial processes, reviewer guidelines, and publication ethics aligned with international best practices.
+With an acceptance rate of 51%, IJEN maintains selectivity while supporting timely dissemination of high-quality research.

 Advance Entomological Science with IJEN

 Join the global community of researchers investigating insect ecology, biodiversity, and conservation.
 Submit your research to IJEN and contribute to advancing our understanding of arthropod biology and ecological significance.
+With rapid turnaround times—21 days to first decision and 3 days from acceptance to publication—IJEN supports timely dissemination of your findings.

 Contact IJEN: For questions regarding manuscript suitability, editorial policies, or submission procedures, contact the editorial office at [email protected].
 Our team is committed to providing responsive, helpful guidance throughout the publication process.